-All financial assets are recognised on trade date - the date on which the Group commits to purchase or sell the asset.
 With the exception of trade receivables that do not contain a significant financing component or for which the Group applies a practical expedient, all financial assets are initially measured at fair value, plus transaction costs, except for those financial assets classified as at fair value through profit or loss, which are initially measured at fair value.
-Such trade receivables that do not contain a significant financing component or for which the Group applies a practical expedient at transaction price as defined in SFRS(I) 15 in Note 2.4.
+Such trade receivables that do not contain a significant financing component or for which the Group applies a practical expedient are measured at transaction price as defined in SFRS(I) 15 Revenue from Contracts with Customers in Note 2.4.